The Children’s Medical Group PLLC

 Uses and Disclosures of Protected Health Information Based upon Your Written Authorization

 Other uses and disclosures of your child’s protected health information will be made only with your written authorization, unless otherwise permitted or required by law as described below.
-You may revoke this authorization, at any time, in writing, except to the extent that your child’s provider or the practice has taken an action in reliance on the use or disclosure indicated in the initial authorization.
+You may revoke this authorization, at any time, in writing, except to the extent that your child’s clinician or the practice has taken an action in reliance on the use or disclosure indicated in the initial authorization.

 Marketing: Your written authorization is required for us to use or disclose your child’s medical information for marketing purposes, except if we communicate personally with you face-to-face or if we provide you with prescription refill reminders or otherwise communicate with you about a drug or biologic that your child is currently prescribed and we do not in exchange receive any payment that is unreasonable related to our cost of making such communication to you.
-It is not considered marketing, and therefore your written authorization is not required, if we communicate with you related to your child’s treatment, case management, or care coordination, or if we direct or recommend alternative treatment, therapies, healthcare providers or settings of care, unless we receive payment from a third-party in exchange for making such communication to you.
+It is not considered marketing, and therefore your written authorization is not required, if we communicate with you related to your child’s treatment, case management, or care coordination, or if we direct or recommend alternative treatment, therapies, healthcare clinicians or settings of care, unless we receive payment from a third-party in exchange for making such communication to you.
 If marketing activities are to result in payment to us from a third-party we will state this on our authorization.

 Sale of Medical Information: Your written authorization is required for any use or disclosure which is considered a sale of your child’s medical information.
 Any authorization for the sale of medical information will state that the disclosure will result in payment to us.